How To Buy Abandoned Property: A Step-By-Step Guide

 2. Determine Whether The House Is Abandoned

 Once you have a list of potential properties, you need to determine whether they’re actually abandoned.
-One of the easiest ways to do this is by contacting city hall — the clerk should be able to look up the address for you.
+One of the easiest ways to find abandoned properties for little to no money down is by contacting city hall – the county clerk’s office should be able to look up the address for you.
 Unless the property was only recently abandoned, they should know if it’s unoccupied.

 3. Contact The Property Owner

-Next, you’ll need to contact the property owner of the abandoned house — this could be the former homeowner or a bank.
+Next, you’ll need to contact the property owner of the abandoned house – this could be the former homeowner or a bank.
 However, determining ownership can be challenging for abandoned properties.
-You can ask the neighborhood HOA or local government to assist you in this process.
+You can ask the neighborhood homeowners association (HOA) or local government to assist you in this process.

 4. Make A Bid Or An Offer